Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Methods

 On European day-ahead markets, buyers and sellers submit hourly bids and block orders \citep{NEMOCommittee.2019}.
 The BZR data, however, does not contain bids of this structure.
 Instead, it provides generator and load characteristics similar to unit commitment problems in U.S. markets.
-Specifically, for a buyer $b$ located in a node $n_b$\footnote{For $t \in T, n \in N \setminus \{n_b\}, x_{b, nt} = 0$.} there is only information on a fixed demand profile $P_b \in \mathbb{R}^{N \times T}$, while price-elastic bids are unavailable.
-Consequently, the valuation function of $b$ simplifies to strict demand satisfaction.
+Specifically, for a buyer $b$ located in a node $n_b$ there is only information on a fixed demand profile $P_b \in \mathbb{R}^{N \times T}$, while price-elastic bids are unavailable.
+Thus, the valuation function of $b$ simplifies to strict demand satisfaction, i.e., $v_b(x_b) = 0$ if $x_b=P_b$ and $v_b = -\infty$ otherwise.